Fire and rescue services

 More information:

-The Islamic holiday month of Ramadan is observed in the Kyrgyz Republic.
+The Islamic holy month of Ramadan is observed in the Kyrgyz Republic.
 Respect religious and cultural customs and laws at this time.

 During Ramadan, eating, drinking, and smoking may be illegal in public during the day.
 If you're not fasting, avoid these activities around people who are.
 Seek local advice to avoid offence.